benlumley/jQuery-PanZoom/README.md

 ### zoom\_step, pan\_step (5, 5)

-Percentage of the image's dimensions to zoom/pan at once.
+Percentage of the image's dimensions to zoom/pan at once when the controls are clicked.
 In short, increase to make the plugin zoom/pan in larger steps, and vice versa

 ### debug